kbehyar/MechaCar_Statistical_Analysis/README.md

 - What metric or metrics are you going to test?

+Some of the metrics i would consider testing include: city/highway fuel efficiency, Manufacturing costs, Manufacturing time, Defective Units/Recall rates, Safety rationgs, Customer satisfaction and Scrap rate (End life salvage)

 - What is the null hypothesis or alternative hypothesis?

+Null Hypothesis(H0): MechaCar vehicles having higher sales than other car manufacturers

+Alternative Hypothesis(Ha): MechaCar vehicles not having higher sales than other car manufacturers

 - What statistical test would you use to test the hypothesis?
 And why?

+I would conduct a Chi-squared test for my catagorical variables and a multiple linear regression for my Numerical variables.

 - What data is needed to run the statistical test?

+I would start gathering data on costs associated with production, manufactoring time, ratings on safety/satisfaction/performance